 (Note: Dec.
 21, 2014: For this winter, as long as it remains operable, the camera will show just three views a day — at approximately dawn, midday, and late afternoon.
 The view may sometimes be obscured by snow or ice.
 Normal operation will resume when Trail Ridge Road reopens next spring.)

 The Visitor Center sits astride Fall River Pass and is sort of a halfway house (restrooms, gift shop, coffee shop, etc.) for people traveling Trail Ridge Road, although it’s closer to the park’s west entrance and a bit north of the highest point on the road.
 This camera looks southeast down the Fall River drainage toward Estes Park.

-Trail Ridge Road historically opens on Memorial Day weekend; the earliest the road has opened was May 7, 2002; the latest June 26, 1943.
+Trail Ridge Road historically opens on Memorial Day weekend.
+The earliest the road has opened was May 7, 2002; the latest was June 26, 1943.
 It’s the highest continuous paved road in the United States, climbing to 12,183 feet, and connects the towns of Estes Park and Grand Lake.
 More than eight miles of the road lie above 11,000 feet.
-Wise travelers bring jackets to these elevations, where bad weather can move in quickly.
+Wise travelers always bring jackets to these elevations, where bad weather can move in quickly.
 Cold, wind, rain, fog, hail, and even snow in July are not unusual.

 Possibly the most interesting description of the construction of Trail Ridge Road I’ve ever read comes from Karl Snyder at RMNP.com: